-The gold mining market size was valued at USD 210 billion in 2025 and is projected to grow from USD 218 billion in 2026 to USD 285 billion by 2034, at a CAGR of 3.00% during the forecast period, as per Straits Research analysis.
+The gold mining market size was valued at USD 210 billion in 2025 and is projected to grow from USD 218 billion in 2026 to USD 285 billion by 2034, at a CAGR of 3.00% during the forecast period,.

 Declining ore grades are increasing pressure on gold mining operations.
 Lower gold concentration means more material must be processed to produce each ounce.
 This raises energy use, equipment costs, and labor requirements.
 As margins tighten, mining companies are investing in automation and advanced extraction technologies to improve efficiency and maintain output.